Meet the team

 Our philosophy

-We are your local, passionate, caring and hard-working Kew physiotherapists, osteopaths, massage therapist, yoga and Pilates teachers.
+We are your local, passionate, caring and hard-working Kew physiotherapists, osteopaths, massage therapist, and strength and conditioning coaches.
 Your body type, injury, pain response and even personality will guide us to figure out the best treatment plan for you.

 "Understanding why pain is happening helps to settle any fears and work towards better movement.
 Pain is normal and many of us may experience it daily.
 Don't fear pain, try to work with it and figure out what your body wants to communicate with you."

-Whether you are here for osteopathy, physiotherapy, massage treatment, yoga, Pilates or a Get Strong movement session, you will get the impression that we are keen on getting things moving and getting you feeling stronger in a way that is functional for you.
+Whether you are here for osteopathy, physiotherapy, massage treatment, personal training to get strong or to build confidence with your movement in a Get Strong movement session, you will get the impression that we are keen on getting things moving and getting you feeling stronger in a way that is functional for you.

 Demet Karabork